atlassistant/atlas/documentation/SDK_CREATION.md

 - a `SkillClient`: Exposes stuff to create skills with auto discovery response.
 It should give an easy way for new developers to add their own skill to **atlas**

 You must also check, in the `atlas/discovery/ping` handler if the atlas version is supported by your SDK.
 If not, you must inform the SDK developer!

+One last thing, your SDK should be run as a CLI which takes those arguments to be able to be run by the **atlas** executor:

+- `-H`: Broker host
+- `-p`: Broker port
+- `-u`: Username and password separated by ':' such as `username:password`